nozwock/code-jam-the-rubber-duck-debuggers/docs/presentation.md

 - **nozwock:**
     - Implemented the encoder for the direct transcoder.
     - Added additional CLI commands.
-    - Took responsibility for codebase refactoring efforts.
+    - Assumed responsibility for codebase refactoring and review efforts.